shaya2468/Lifti-server/README.md

 ![Image of Yaktocat](https://drive.google.com/uc?id=0B_ciQLEjqv8bMXIxUzFRWkpuNlk)

-A user/client dispatches an api request to 'server', who is in charge of listening to the requests and sends it to 'routes'.
+A user/client dispatches an api request to *server*, who is in charge of listening to the requests and sends it to *routes*.

-routes is in charge of mapping the request to the appropriate 'controller'.
+routes is in charge of mapping the request to the appropriate *controller*.

 The controller's job is to